 Now, as an "adult", I finally have the strength needed to flick the board properly.
 But after so many years of inactivity, I needed a LOT of practice before I felt comfortable on my board again.

 Back in July, I started practicing again, and I immediately fell in love again with skateboarding.
 So much that I set myself the challenge to land my first proper 360-flip before the year ended.

-After literally hundreds of tries, I'm really fucking proud to present my first proper 360-flip!!!
+After literally hundreds of tries, I'm really fucking proud (pardon my French) to present my first proper 360-flip!!!